germany insider facts

 Events in Hanau Germany

-The Brüder Grimm Märchenfestspiele (Brothers Grimm fairy tale festivals) are well-known in Hesse and all over Germany.
+• The Brüder Grimm Festspiele (Brothers Grimm Festival) is a well-known in Hessen and all over Germany.

 The festival takes place in the amphitheatre in the park of Schloss Philippsruhe.
 Thanks to the covered theatre you don't need to worry about rain or sunshine.

-The City of Hanau helds a summer events series called "märchenhafter Sommer" (fabulous summer) with concerts, festivals and much more.
+• The City of Hanau helds a summer events series called "märchenhafter Sommer" (magical summer) with concerts, festivals and much more.
 Just ask at the tourist information centre what is on when you are in Hanau.

-Lamboyfest is a traditional festival on a weekend around the 13th Juni, it commemorates the victory over general Lamboy who besieged Hanau for 9 months.
+• Lamboyfest is a traditional festival on a weekend before or after the 13th Juni, it commemorates the victory over general Lamboy who besieged Hanau for 9 months.

-Lamboyfest 2010 is from 11th to 13th Juni in the streets of the old town.
-As usual there is a large cultural program with live musik (6 stages), a historical market and good food and drinks provided by local associations and restaurants.
+Lamboyfest 2017 is from 9th to 11th Juni in the streets of the old town.
+As usual there is a large cultural program with live musik acts (6 stages), a historical market, juggler festival and good food and drinks provided by local associations and restaurants.

-Click her to see some photos and impressions of Lamboyfest 2010.
-As usual, it was an exciting event.
+Every year Lamboyfest is an exciting event that attracts visitors for one weekend.
 Perhaps you want to stay in Hanau for the festival next year?

 hanau germany christmas market

 Rhein-Main airport in Frankfurt is only 22km from Hanau.
-The airport is connected with Hanau by S-Bahn (S8, S9) and regional trains.
+The airport is connected with Hanau by S-Bahn (S8, S9).
 Even a taxi is affordable if you are tired after a long flight.

-Once you are in Hanau, there is a good network of buses to let you travel around the city and the suburbs.
+Once you are in Hanau, there is a good network of buses to discover the city and the suburbs.
 Almost all highlights are only a short walking distance from a bus stop.

 The Hanauer bus company is member of the RMV, the Rhein-Main-Verkehrsverbund.
 So if you buy a single train ticket from say Frankfurt to Hanau, you can use the bus from the train station in Hanau to the city with the same ticket.